-- 1. The research project period may encompass all or part of the 2015 and/or 2016 scallop fishing years (March 1, 2015 February 29, 2016, and March 1, 2016 February 28, 2017, respectively).
-Proposals to fund research started before final approval of the project for TAC set-aside awards are eligible for consideration, but any project expense incurred prior to the final determination is done solely at the researcher's risk. - 2.
-Set-aside quota may only occur from open areas and open access areas, excluding areas identified by the Council as closed to RSA compensation fishing. - 3.
-Set-aside quota awarded under this competition must be harvested by the end of May 2016 or 2017, as determined by the fishing year from which the award was derived, at which point all compensation fishing must cease, regardless if a portion of the set-aside has not been harvested.
-For example, 2015 set aside quota must be harvested by May 31, 2016. - 4.
-The Federal Government shall not be liable for any costs incurred by any applicant to this announcement or any proposed or selected application or project.
+1. The research project period may encompass all or part of the 2016 and/or 2017 scallop fishing years (March 1, 2016 - February 28, 2017, and March 1, 2017 - February 28, 2018, respectively).
+Proposals to fund research started before final approval of the project for TAC setaside awards are eligible for consideration, but any project expense incurred prior to the final determination is done solely at the researcher's risk.

+2. Set-aside quota may only be harvested from open areas and open access areas, excluding areas identified by the Council as closed to RSA compensation fishing.

+3. Set-aside quota awarded under this competition must be harvested by the end of May 2017 or 2018, as determined by the fishing year from which the award was derived, at which point all compensation fishing must cease, regardless if a portion of the set-aside has not been harvested.
+For example, 2016 set aside quota must be harvested by May 31, 2017.

+4. The Federal Government shall not be liable for any costs incurred by any applicant to this announcement or any proposed or selected application or project.
 Any additional funds, generated through the sale of the fish harvested under the research quota, above the cost of the research activities, shall be retained by the vessel owner as compensation for use of his/her vessel.